1. Let’s go right back to the start. What was it like growing up in Exeter and what’s your earliest recollection of punk rock?

 4. I would love to hear about the Exeter punk scene in the late seventies and early eighties.
 Could you please share with us your memories of that time and talk about some of the bands that passed through the city?

 The late ’70s punk scene I can’t comment on as I wasn’t involved, although I do know that they were dominated by some excellent and dubious characters such as Kenny Marshall, Richard (Scrich) Hardy, Steve (Paddy) Goodwin, who went on to punk semi-stardom with the band CUD.
-There was also Nick Lawrence who was ex-army, an outrageous gay fella called Chris Frowd who drove a pink cadillac.
+There was also Nick Lawrence who was ex-army and an outrageous gay fella called Chris Frowd who drove a pink cadillac.

 The 1980’s is a very different matter and there is way too much to tell here.
 The full story will form a part of my autobiography which is currently being written with the working title ‘Whatever Happened To White Dog Shit’.